Where to see

 When to see

-Possibly out by the end of June, July is it's main period, with it possibly going just into August.
+Possibly out by the end of June.
+July is its main period.
+Possibly going into August.

 Sightings by month (last 5 years)*: